 How to Make Classic Stovetop Beef Stew

 The first step is what makes this recipe unique and ensures a fabulous result.
-A delicious assortment of dry seasonings are combined to create a mixture that is added in layers to the stew.
+The seasoning mix is added in layers to the stew.
 First to the chunks of beef as they are browned and later to the sauce before it all simmers together.

 The sauce starts with a little tomato paste, low-sodium beef broth, red wine, Worcestershire sauce, and a bay leaf.
 It’s thickened at the end of the cooking process with a simple cornstarch/water slurry into a luscious gravy-like sauce for the beef and veggies.